junxit/us-congress-bills-111/metadata.md

 - 2009-02-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 1 (Roll no. 74). (text: CR H1626-1627)
 - 2009-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 1 (Roll no. 74).(text: CR H1626-1627)
 - 2009-02-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-271.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-271.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 541.